Rear Hub Bearing Service

 Apply a fresh layer of freehub grease or oil to your ratchets, the ratchet interfaces, the spacer and the spring.

-Note: The more oil/grease you use the quieter the hub will be when freewheeling.
-It is not recommended to grease excessively or not at all.
+Note: It is not recommended to grease excessively or not at all.
 Ideally everything within the freehub assembly has a thin layer of grease or oil on it.

 Step 12: Install freehub assembly